TrNgTien/Spotify_Clone/README.md

 #### However, the Admin have an additional function of adding and deleting music, manipulating the database.

 ## Subject Requirements:
-Understanding about the entity-relationship model and all its characteristics.
+      1. Understanding about the entity-relationship model and all its characteristics.
-Develop skills in designing database models  for practical applications.
+      2. Develop skills in designing database models  for practical applications.
-Understand characteristics of popular commercial database products.
+      3. Understand characteristics of popular commercial database products.
-Develop skills in installing physical databases on DBMS, e.g: MS SQL, MySQL,....
+      4. Develop skills in installing physical databases on DBMS, e.g: MS SQL, MySQL,....
-Develop skills in building simple applications that access data stored in database servers.
+      5. Develop skills in building simple applications that access data stored in database servers.

 ## Functionalities:
    1. Music Browsing: Allows the Users to browse through the library of music and choose the song to play with additional features:

             a.
 Filter by Artist.
             b.
 Filter by Genre.
             c.
 Filter by Ranking.
-   2. Simple Login and Registration: We only save accounts in the database to handle functionalities.
+   2. Simple Login and Registration:
+      We only save accounts in the database to handle functionalities.

-      There will be 2 types of Accounts (Admin and Users) and there are differences in their functionalities:
+      There will be 2 types of Accounts (Admin and Users) and there are differences in their functionalities

-         a.
-Upload and Delete music in database (Admin only)
+            a.Upload and Delete music in database (Admin only)
             b.
 Browse, Play, Like and Unlike music (All accounts)

 ## Development roadmap:
    Contain 3 phases:

          1. Design Database in MySQL.
          2. Create RESTful APIs.
          3. Finish User Interface.

 ## Technical:
     1. Mainly focus on handling the database with MySQL and SQL.